 Others proved more credulous.
-On 27 December the Jewish Telegraph Agency, probably relying on TASS, published a report headlined “Ukraine designates national holiday for Nazi collaborator”.
-The JTA article was then taken up by Haaretz, Jewish News and also Newsweek.
+On 27 December the Jewish Telegraphic Agency, citing TASS as a source, published a report headlined “Ukraine designates national holiday for Nazi collaborator”.
+The JTA article was then taken up by Haaretz, the Times of Israel, Jewish News and also Newsweek.
 The story eventually found its way into the 1 January 2019 issue of the Morning Star, which informed its readers: “Ukraine marked the birthday of nazi collaborator Stepan Bandera today as a national holiday for the first time.”

 First published on Medium in July 2022